RajsimmanRavi/Elascale_secure/README.md

     * Make sure to deploy Elascale on ViNO (Virtual Network Overlay).
       * For more information: refer to: https://github.com/RajsimmanRavi/vino_elascale
-    * Make sure you build the correct graph in setup_topology.py
+    * Make sure you build the correct graph in setup_topology.py.
+Look at veth pairs in ovs-switches.
+      * Logging into Switches and using the command: sudo ovs-vsctl show will definitely helo=p.
+      * We also use veth pairs on VMs to control bandwidth using QoS ( This link may help: https://www.opencloudblog.com/?p=66)
     * Make sure the ports are correctly set in the graph (port names)
     * Make sure you have the correct MACs and IPs in engine_config.py
+      * You can use autoscaler/network/get_macs.sh to automatically insert MACs on engine_config.py.
+But you have to cleanup any unnamed hosts.

 **Note:** This is not started by default.
 You can start by running get_netstats.py.
 Go to autoscaler dir and run the following command:
     ```sudo python3 -m autoscaler.network.get_netstats.py```